 Attn: Karen Methot

-Applications/requests for MassReLeaf Ministry support for 2017 spring projects must be received by the MassReLeaf Ministry not later than March 31, 2017, and for 2017 fall projects no later than September 15, 2017.
+Applications/requests for MassReLeaf Ministry support for spring projects must be received by the MassReLeaf Ministry not later than March 31 of that year, and for fall projects, no later than September 15.